"You have been saved by

 JOIN US AS WE ARE A PEOPLE GROWING IN OUR RELATIONSHIP TO GOD AND ONE ANOTHER.

 Since 1894, Grace Lutheran Church of Lily Lake has been a center of worship and making a difference in people’s lives.
 It is people growing together to make a difference with our lives, confident that Jesus is using us to be the people of God in this world.
 Grace has a long proud history of involvement in the community and world.
-Boy & Girl Scouts, Election Polling Site, and many other community groups utilize the building and property of Grace.
 We are also active and support in many community and worldwide ministries.
 Grace welcomes you.

 By signing up for our email mailing list, you'll be recieving weekly e-blasts with news about our services and weekly events, including news and updates about virtual services during COVID-19